This page is useful if your pet has been or is to be hospitalised at Braid Veterinary Hospital:

 Wards

 We have separate dog and cat wards as well as an isolation room, and post operative recovery kennels.
-The wards and centrally heated day and night as animals, like people, feel the cold when they are ill.
+The wards are centrally heated day and night as animals, like people, feel the cold when they are ill.
 For your pet’s comfort we use a deep-pile hygienic fleece (Vet Bed) and special, individual heated pads as necessary.

 Feeding